 What are the main types of engagement models for hiring dedicated development teams?

 While the names may change, and every IT company has its own way of cooperation with its clients, SPD Group offers three main models to cover the most popular scenarios.
-If you want to learn more about the existing IT engagement models, read this article.

 Full-Cycle, Project-Based Outsourcing